opengisch/QField-docs/en/fieldwork/opening_individual_data.rst

-Using a project as base map
+Using a project as Base Map
 ===========================

+To use an existing project as Base Map, do a long press on the project and check "Base Map Project".

 .. container::